Wedding Catering Cost in Bangalore: Per-Plate & Buffet Pricing

 The Tasting Process

-Most Bangalore caterers offer complimentary tasting sessions once you have expressed serious intent to book.
+Most Bangalore caterers offer complimentary tasting sessions once you express serious booking intent.
 These sessions typically cover 10 to 15 signature dishes from your shortlisted menu and serve two to four people (the couple plus parents).
+For example, Bangalore Caterers Association members generally include tastings as standard practice for events above 200 guests.

 What to evaluate during tasting: